leoluxxx/leoluxxx.github.io/_pages/about.md

 About me
 ======
-I am Xiaoyong Lu (芦晓勇).
-I am a 3rd-year Ph.D. student at Southeast University, honored to be advised by Prof. [Songlin Du](https://songlin.ac.cn/).
+I am a 3rd-year Ph.D. student at Southeast University (SEU), advised by Prof. [Songlin Du](https://songlin.ac.cn/).
+Before joining SEU, I completed my undergraduate education at Nanjing University of Science and Technology (NJUST) under the supervision of Prof. Xuefeng Jiang.
 My research interests lie in 3D vision from multi-view and lightweight networks.

 News